 It’s 8 minutes 28.
 Now, I’m going to hover over it and select the three dots again and I’m going to go to, edit post, because what I can do here is I can change the thumbnail so it’s not the same thumbnail.

-So I’m going to select, add image, and choose an image that I’ve prepared earlier for this.
-So here’s a different thumbnail image that’s relevant.
+I’m going to select, add image, and choose an image that I’ve prepared earlier for this.
+Here’s a different thumbnail image that’s relevant.
 Well, it’s just more concise to say what it’s about.

 And in the video details, I can add more text if that’s actually what I want to do and I can add more links here as well.
 And once I’m happy with that, I just select the save button here and all the changes will go through to the mini clip that you have there.

 Now, this is currently sitting in your video section on your page.
-So if you go back to your page and go to the video section, you’ll be able to see the video in all your videos.
+If you go back to your page and go to the video section, you’ll be able to see the video in all your videos.